DeshmukhChinmay/Wanderer/README.md

 The web application has been deployed on Heroku.
 Click on the following link to access the application: [Wanderer](https://blooming-tundra-46644.herokuapp.com/)

+"Man your app transported me to an alternate dimension" - An Anonymous Reviewer

 ## Installation Instructions to run the website locally

 1) Clone the repository onto your local machine.